Stucco vs. Siding: Pros and Cons

 What is Stucco?

 Stucco is a traditional exterior finish made from a mixture of cement, sand, and water.
 It has a long history of use in various architectural styles.
-One coat stucco can also have glass or acrylic binders to strengthen the material.
+One coat stucco (which requires only one coat) can also have glass or acrylic binders to strengthen the material.
+It’s applied manually over a base material in a single or multiple coats.
+Once stucco hardens, it becomes a durable, textured surface.
+Stucco is often seen on Mediterranean, Spanish, and Southwestern-style homes, although it is used throughout the country, including in Southeastern Pennsylvania.

 Pros of Stucco

 Stucco has been used for centuries due to its strength and durability.
-It can withstand harsh weather conditions and, with proper maintenance, it can last for decades.
+When properly installed, it can withstand harsh weather conditions and, with proper maintenance, it can last for decades.
 It’s also a good insulator, helping to regulate indoor temperatures.
+Stucco is also naturally fire resistant, which may be important to some homeowners.

 Cons of Stucco